PSB Insights: topics

 In her article "Travail hybride: que deviennent les interactions informelles?"
 (Hybrid work: what will informal interactions become?) published in the Harvard Business Review, Gisele de Campos Ribeiro, Marketing Professor and expert on consumer behaviour, employer branding and workspaces, explains the value of informal relationships for employees, the construction of social space and the symbolism attached to these spaces.

-Daniel MAAR insights on FOMO: A Psychological Syndrome and Marketing Tool
+Daniel MAAR on FOMO: A Psychological Syndrome and Marketing Tool

 In an article published in The Conversation France, Daniel MAAR, Associate Professor at PSB, and Dr. Hajer KEFI, Professor at Pôle Léonard de Vinci, explore how marketers leverage FOMO (“Fear of Missing Out”) on social media to influence user behavior.
 Titled “Le Fomo : Syndrome psychologique et outil marketing” (“FOMO: A Psychological Syndrome and Marketing Tool”), the study investigates how this psychological phenomenon affects consumer engagement.